SeanMcP/seanmcp.com/articles/_remove-duplicates-from-object-array.md

 We want to be able to loop through this data as few times as possible in order to remove that duplicate entry.

-## Requirements
+## Steps

 There are a few things that we are going to need in order to solve this problem.
-First, I'm going to build a new array that contains unique items.
-Second, I'm going to need a way to keep track of the items that I have already seen.
-And third, I'm going to need a way to iterate through the data.
+First, we're going to need a new array to which we'll add unique items.
+Second, we're going to need a way to keep track of the items that we have already seen.
+And third, we're going to need a way to iterate through the data.

 Let's look at those one at a time.

 ## New array

-For this process, I want this to create a new unique array without modifying the original.
+For this process, we want this to create a new unique array without modifying the original.
 This is a good practice, because it gives you the ability to compare your data down the road.

 ```js
 const uniqueList = []